EOEPCA/eoepca-ap-editor/docs/source/user-manual/index.md

     Packages Examples directly in the Editor.
 Users can use these examples as a starting template and save them after edition.
--   **Guided Tours**: Provide users with a set of interactive guided tours that describe and introduce the three main parts of the
+-   **Guided Tours**: Provide users with a set of interactive guided tours that introduce the main sections and features of the editor:
-    editor: Metadata, Command Line Tool and Workflow.
+    Metadata, Command Line Tool (paste and create) and Workflow.

 ![Helper Menu](../assets/user_manual/help_menu.png)
 *<p style="text-align: center;">Helper Menu</p>*